 EACH YEAR WE EXPERIENCE PROBLEMS FROM RIDERS WHO DO NOT BOTHER TO DO THE JOBS LISTED.
 SOME THINGS MAY SEEM UNIMPORTANT BUT THEY ARE ALL THERE FOR A REASON.
 IT IS SO DISAPPOINTING WHEN A RIDER RETIRES DUE TO A SMALL MECHANICAL PROBLEM.
-THE THINGS LISTED ARE THERE TO TRY AND PREVENT THAT HAPPENING.
+THE ADVICE IN THIS DOCUMENT ARE THERE TO TRY AND PREVENT THAT HAPPENING.

-If you have any concerns please contact us.
+If you have any concerns or questions, please contact us.